Tip

 For software development projects that involve ongoing engagement between the development team and the project stakeholders, choose Agile over Waterfall.

-There was a time 30 years ago where applications were developed in isolated silos and stakeholders and developers never interacted face to face.
-In modern software development environments, developers and stakeholders are often colocated in the same building and can easily converse in a hallway or over a cubicle wall.
+Thirty years ago, applications were developed in isolated silos and stakeholders and developers never interacted face to face.
+In modern software development environments, developers and stakeholders are often co-located in the same building and can easily converse in a hallway or over a cubicle wall.

 Choose Agile, not Waterfall, when developers and stakeholders can easily exchange feedback and be transparent about the development process.